SitecoreUnicorn/Unicorn/README.md

 For examples see `Unicorn.Predicates.SerializationPresetPredicate`

+### Field Predicate

+The Field Predicate is a way to exclude certain fields from being controlled by Unicorn.
+Note that the control is not complete in that the value of ignored fields is never stored; it is stored and updated when other fields' values that are included change.
+However it is never deserialized or considered in the evaluator, and thus the value is effectively ignored.

+For examples see `Unicorn.Predicates.ConfigurationFieldPredicate`

 ### Serialization Provider

 The serialization provider defines the way that items are serialized.
 The default serialization provider writes Sitecore standard .item files to disk.

 You could just as much implement a SQL-based serialization provider, serialize as JSON, or other ideas if you wanted to.

-For examples see `Unicorn.Serialization.Sitecore.SitecoreSerializationProvider` and `Unicorn.Serialization.Sitecore.Fiat.FiatSitecoreSerializationProvider` (the Fiat provider uses a custom deserializer that gives better diagnostics)
+For examples see `Unicorn.Serialization.Sitecore.SitecoreSerializationProvider` and `Unicorn.Serialization.Sitecore.Fiat.FiatSitecoreSerializationProvider` (the Fiat provider uses a custom deserializer that gives better diagnostics, supports field predicates, etc)

 ### Source Data Provider